 - Spinal cord injuries: An injury to the spinal cord can result in temporary or permanent paralysis.
 This results in disability and the need for a caretaker to perform everyday tasks.

 - Road rash: Severe road rash can remove layers of skin, requiring grafts to repair and embed dirt, gravel, and other debris, leading to infection.

-- Abdominal trauma: Injury to the abdomen can result in internal bleeding or damage to an organ, either of which can be life-threatening.
+- Abdominal trauma: Injury to the abdomen can result in internal bleeding or organ damage, which can be life-threatening.
 Abdominal trauma often requires emergency surgical repair and can result in a drawn-out time to heal.

 According to the National Highway Traffic Safety Administration, more than 5,000 motorcycle riders died in collisions in 2019.
-The statistics show that not only is a motorcyclist 29 times more likely to become a fatality in a crash, but they are also four times more apt to sustain injuries.
+The statistics show that a motorcyclist is not only 29 times more likely to become a fatality in a crash but also four times more apt to sustain injuries.
 Some of the ways that a rider can help avoid a motorcycle accident and resulting injuries are:

 - A rider can help prevent traumatic brain injuries and head and facial trauma by always wearing a DOT-approved full-face helmet.
 If the rider has been in an accident or the helmet is five years old, it's time to replace it.

-- A rider who is conspicuous is less likely to be involved in an accident.
-Bright colors and adding reflective elements to both clothing and the bike can help.
-If you think a nearby motorist might not have seen you, honk to let them know you’re there.
+- A conspicuous rider is less likely to be involved in an accident.
+Bright colors and adding reflective elements to clothing and the bike can help.
+If you think a nearby motorist might not have seen you, honk to let them know you're there.

 - Stay alert to your surroundings, including bad patches on the road, potholes, and other hazards.